 The DCI first publicly confirmed PRC supplies to North Korea in July 1999.
 The DCI's April 2003 report said that, in the first half of 2002, North Korea continued to procure missile-related raw materials and components from foreign sources, but it dropped a previous reference about those foreign supplies as especially going through North Korean firms in China.
-There are direct implications for U.S. national security, since DCI George Tenet confirmed that North Korea has a missile capable of striking the U.S. west coast and probably has one or two plutonium-based nuclear devices, in testimony to the Senate Armed Services Committee on February 12, 2003.
+There are direct implications for U.S. national security, since DCI George Tenet confirmed that North Korea has a missile capable of striking the U.S. west coast and probably has one or two plutonium-based nuclear devices, in testimony to the Senate Armed Services Committee on February

+12, 2003.
 PRC technology transfers have further implications for secondary, or retransferred, proliferation, since North Korea reportedly has supplied technology to Iran, Syria, Pakistan, Egypt, Libya, and Yemen.

+Secret Nuclear Programs.
 A serious case of such secondary proliferation involves North Korea's secret program to enrich uranium to develop nuclear weapons, a program surprisingly acknowledged by North Korea during talks on October 4, 2002, but not publicly disclosed by the Bush Administration until October 16, 2002.
-The DCI previously reported that North Korea has another program using plutonium that produced one or two nuclear weapons.
-(On the 1994 Agreed Framework and U.S. policy toward this problem, see: CRS Issue Brief IB91141, North Korea's Nuclear Weapons Program, by Larry Niksch.)
 The DCI's April 2003 report stated that the United States was suspicious of a uranium enrichment program in North Korea for "several years" but did not obtain "clear evidence indicating that North Korea had begun constructing a centrifuge facility until recently."
+While the DCI previously reported that North Korea has another program using plutonium that produced one or two nuclear weapons, the Washington Post reported on April 28, 2004, that U.S. intelligence newly estimated that North Korea has at least eight nuclear weapons.
+(Also see CRS Issue Brief IB91141, North Korea's Nuclear Weapons Program, by Larry Niksch.)